-"artists and spectators, with(out) disabilities, enjoying the same theatre experience at the same time"
+"Artists and spectators, with(out) disabilities, enjoying the same theatre experience at the same time"

-The project provides also capacity building and transnational mobility through workshops for cultural and service provider organisations, to learn how to engage audiences with different needs in the arts (theatre as a trial); for artistic directors, to learn how to use IBT as a tool for developing inclusive theatre performances (or adapt it to other media and needs); for artists, to learn how to perform using IBT in collaboration between artists with different needs (e.g. hearing and deaf).
+The project also provided capacity building and transnational mobility through workshops for cultural and service provider organisations, to learn how to engage audiences with different needs in the arts (theatre as a trial); for artistic directors, to learn how to use IBT as a tool for developing inclusive theatre performances (or adapt it to other media and needs); for artists, to learn how to perform using IBT in collaboration between artists with different needs (e.g. hearing and deaf).

 Esteetön taide ja kulttuuri ry, Finland